ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 # Start with `method_should_<>_when/with_<>()` or `itShould_<>_When_<>`

-This makes you focus on exactly what you are testing
+This makes you focus on exactly what you are testing.

+Though you can remove the should part too.

 Example:
 - GroupName: Add function